 Welcome!
-The International Relations and Global Studies (IRG) advising suite is located in the new Liberal Arts Building, CLA 1.216.
-IRG advisors provide a variety of advising services throughout the year.
-Our general operating hours for students and the public are Monday through Friday from 9 a.m. to 4:30 p.m., except Thursday, 9:30 a.m. to 4:30 p.m.
-Although the majority of students who we see are enrolled at the University, we are able to meet with prospective students; please call ahead.
-We advise students on a wide variety of issues that include, but are not limited to the following: major and minor requirements and options, academic policy, core requirements, scholastic status, and petitions to the Dean.
+The International Relations and Global Studies advising suite is located in the Liberal Arts Building, CLA 1.216.
+Our general operating hours are Monday through Friday from 9 a.m. to 4:30 p.m., with the exception of Wednesdays from 9:30 a.m. to 4:30 p.m.
+We advise students on a wide variety of issues that include, but are not limited to major and minor requirements and options, academic policy, core requirements, scholastic status, and petitions to the Dean.

 Registration advising sessions are quick (30 minutes or less) meetings to review your degree audit and discuss courses for the coming semester.
-Registration advising is required for some IRG students; check your Registration Information Sheet (see below).
-These students will have a registration/advising bar and will not be able to register for your classes until they meet with an IRG advisor, and the bar is lifted.
+Registration advising is required for some IRG students; check your Registration Information Sheet (see below) to see if you have a bar.
 IRG students without a bar may meet with an advisor at their discretion.
 All IRG students have the opportunity to attend an IRG group advising session (dates, times, and locations will be sent in an email to students immediately prior to registration advising).
 If you currently are studying abroad, an IRG advisor will contact you via email with special instructions.

 - As an IRG major, you do not have "special" access to courses on the lists, with the exception of a few courses we identify via email each session.
 Do NOT contact the offering departments for access.
 Restrictions will loosen during the first and subsequent access periods.

-- The capstone (IRG 378) should be taken your FINAL long semester (fall or spring).
+- The capstone (IRG 378) should be taken your FINAL year.
 Each section in the course schedule specifies the relevant track(s).
 Sign up for the one which matches your track.

 All IRG students can prepare for registration by taking the following steps: